 When it comes to finding examples of architectural design firms who are making big impacts in the region, across UK and around the world, the North East has plenty to choose from.
 Newly-established firms sit alongside those with 30, 40, 50 or more year's experience working on all conceivable kinds of projects - from the smallest to the largest scale.

 We don't have the room to mention every single North East practice and project but you only have to explore the work of the teams at FaulknerBrowns, Ryder, JDDK, Space Architects, Mawson Kerr or Howard Russell Construction to get a taste for the quality, passion and experience of the North's architectural design community.

 Historic buildings like Durham Cathedral nestle alongside award-winning examples of cutting-edge architecture.

-5. The North East BIM Region - bringing the BIM community together
+5. BIM Regions North East - bringing the BIM community together

-The North East BIM Region reflects the variety of insight and expertise present in the region and work to assist the UK BIM Alliance.
+BIM Regions North East reflects the variety of insight and expertise present in the region and work to assist the UK BIM Alliance.
 Representatives are drawn from the BIM Academy (Ryder Architecture and University of Northumbria), BIM Store (Space Group), NBS / RIBA Enterprises, Viewpoint (formerly 4Projects), Cundall, Aecom, University of Teesside, University of Newcastle, Constructing Excellence North East, Summers Inman, BIFM, CK21 and Surgo.
 Each of these firms represent all of the disciplines within the construction sector.

 6. BIM Show Live - world-class expertise and insight shared